Zyufin/spellcheck/README.md

 In my implementation, correct dictionary words are stored in a Python set, so look ups for correctly spelled words should be O(1) on average (with O(n) worst case).

-Lookups for an incorrectly spelled word W:
+Worst case lookups for an incorrectly spelled word W:

 If v = # vowels in W
-   k = length of W
+   w = length of W
    r = # of letters in W belonging to a consecutive repeated sequence of the same letter, minus the first in each     sequence (i.e. for  rrabbitttt r=5).

       Breakdown by function: